Up to 35% OFF - Limited Time Learn More

 Pomeranian health is generally very good.
 It is important, however, to make sure that your Pom receives proper nutrition and plenty of exercise.
 This will ensure that it remains healthy and happy throughout its life.
 The Pomeranian dog is a very healthy breed.

 There are issues that can arise, but they are few and far between.
 The most common problems that Pomeranians have are related to their teeth and eyes.
 Pomeranian dogs can develop gum disease and tartar build-up, which can be avoided through regular brushing.
-Conditions like collapsed trachea, cataracts, and obesity, are also common in the Pomeranian breed.
+Conditions like cataracts and obesity, are also common in the Pomeranian breed.
 It’s important for owners of Pomeranian puppies — and all dogs — to have regular checkups with a veterinarian so any potential health issues can be detected early on and treated appropriately.

 Pomeranian Life Span